Using Stock Options To Pay Yourself 2% Monthly Dividends

 In this case, ABX was at $20.11 on June 17th and the stock was called away for $18 ($18,000) so the profit was $1 ($1,000, as you keep the short call money too).
 While making $1,000 an outlay of $17,000 (5.8%) is not that sexy, keep in mind this was 34 days later - that's your MONTHLY dividend, as advertised.Trade Idea #2 was Ford Motors (NYSE:F) using the following combination:

 The idea of that trade was to collect the $1.50 and only buy F at net $10.50 if it went lower.
-It didn't and the short puts are currently priced at $1.15 ($115) so they are up $35 (23%) in 8 months.
-Obviously, you don't have to do one contract - it was just an example but you CAN do one contract and making over 23% a year in a small portfolio with low risk is a great way to start small.Trade Idea #3 was Pfizer (NYSE:PFE) using the following combination:
+It didn't and the short puts are currently priced at $1.15 ($115) so they are up $35 (23%) in eight months.
+Obviously, you don't have to do one contract - it was just an example but you CAN do one contract, and making over 23% a year in a small portfolio with low risk is a great way to start small.Trade Idea #3 was Pfizer (NYSE:PFE) using the following combination:

 - Buy 500 shares of PFE for $32.61 ($16,305)